 Shihezi Xinjiang, China Travel Guide

 Foreign nationals generally need a visa for mainland China.
-Common visa types include the Tourist Visa (L visa) for leisure.
+Common visa types contain the Tourist Visa (L visa) for leisure.
 Apply through Chinese embassies or IVisa or VisaHQ.
 Submit your application form, passport, photograph, and other supporting documents.
 Processing typically takes 4-10 business days.

 No specific additional permits are needed for Shihezi city.
 Remote or border areas in Xinjiang may have special permit needs, usually arranged by tour operators.
 Independent travel to sensitive border regions has high restriction.